 Hove Hypnotherapy Services - Terms and Conditions

-If you have to cancel your hypnotherapy appointment, please give at least 48 hours notice.
-This ensures fairness to other clients who are waiting for an appointment.
-Missed appointments or appointments that are rescheduled with less than 24 hours notice will be charged at the full rate.
+If you have to cancel your hypnotherapy appointment, please aim to give at least 48 hours notice.
+Missed appointments or appointments that are rescheduled with less than 24 hours notice will forfeit any deposit which has been paid.

 Please ensure you are on time for your appointment.
 It is likely that there will be an appointment booked immediately after yours and as a result any lateness will reduce the time available for your session.

-* Please ensure your phone turn off prior to attending your session.
+Please ensure your phone turn off prior to attending your session.
+Thank you

-What is the General Data Protection Regulations, 2018 (GDPR) and how does it affect me?
+What are the General Data Protection Regulations, 2018 (GDPR) and how do they affect me?